oobianom/sym.eqn.site/docs/src/index.md

 - title: About
   details: Released at v1.1.1 on March 21, 2023.
 Requires code base from r2symbols and MathLive script
 - title: Install
-  details: Download and Install from CRAN
+  details: Download and Install from CRAN or github
 - title: License
   details: MIT license
 footer: Made by Obi Obianom with ❤️